The Oldest Religion Is Holiness

 "Follow peace with all men, and holiness, without which no man shall see the Lord" (Hebrews 12:14).

-Unlike religion, holiness is not anything man can create, because it is the very being of God who is eternal, without a beginning.
+Unlike religion, holiness is not anything man can create, because it is the very being of God who is eternal, without beginning or end.
 It is the process of sanctification given to us from above by the baptism of the Holy Spirit.

 We can see that the true religion of God is holiness through faith: